DiogoNeves/Branchy/README.md

 Branchy is a light-weight framework to manage and load php files from different branches.

+## What can or will I be able to do with Branchy?

+* Organise the project in live servers
+* Test on the live server without any user noticing
+* Move all or some users to new versions without stopping the service at any point
+* Do simple A/B tests
+* Update the live server using a patch and only move users when it's ready and fully tested
+* Quickly revert server updates
+* Edit, push, revert branches easily with a simple web interface

 ## Finished Features

 * Simple branch load